 Before we knew it we were back on the water.
 Based on our speed the estimated time of arrival at Heywood Island would be about 11pm, which meant navigating the North Channel and anchoring in darkness.
 I wasn’t too excited about that, but the winds looked to be picking up substantially tomorrow and we didn’t need another bad crossing.

 The sail across Georgian Bay was excellent - nice steady winds, full sunshine, few boats, great music playing all the way, and Ana cooked us an exceptionally good dinner en route.
 We passed through or by some interestingly named areas: Half-moon Island, Lonely Island, Grand Bank, Squaw Island Bank, Six Fathom Patch, Papoose Island, and Scarecrow Island Bank.
 As we neared the turn into the North Channel just north of Manitoulin Island, daylight was disappearing and we could see a thick blanket of fog slowly building behind us.
-It got closer and closer and eventually enveloped us, but it wasn’t as bad as I feared - just reduced our visibility perhaps by half, but didn’t completely blind us.
+It got closer and closer and eventually enveloped us, but it wasn’t as bad as I feared - just reduced our visibility perhaps by half but didn’t completely blind us.
 We were now relying on the chart plotter and lighted buoys for navigation, which always adds an additional element of risk to sailing as you can’t actually see much of anything besides individual lights.
 And when we turned the corner of Partridge Island, we saw a gigantic wall of light - a freighter!
 Throughout all of our travels in the North Channel we have never seen a freighter and have never therefore had to navigate around one, which presents special challenges.
 First, they are gigantic, and I mean huge, and cannot stop nor turn easily so you need to take wide berth of them.
 Second, they do not have simple navigational lights which makes it easy to see where they are going - the entire ship is lighted so on certain headings it’s hard to tell if you are looking at the front or back of them.
 Third, in the dark things on the water simply do not look right.
 All you see is light and your senses just can’t comprehend what you are seeing, nor their distances, so you need to be extra cautious and patient.
 I kept Bella Blue motoring into the channel as the ship still seemed to be quite far, and from what we could tell it was moving north away from us.
 I grabbed my phone and called up marinetraffic.org - a website that shows you the location and heading of any commercial boat anywhere in the world - but the closest vessel I could see was many miles to the north, which was confusing because big ships always show up.
-So I continued motoring, which was a big mistake.
+I continued motoring, which was a big mistake.
 In retrospect, what I should have done is either not crossed the channel, and just waited by the outside channel marker until the freighter either passed or disappeared, or simply called the vessel on the VHF radio to see what direction it was going.

-So I kept on motoring across the channel, but I accelerated to top speed to get across as quickly as possible.
+I accelerated to top speed to get across as quickly as possible.
 We still couldn’t tell which way the freighter was going, nor how close it was, and I expected that if we were in the way he would have sounded his horn or called me on the radio.
 And then I made my third big mistake.
 Ana and I realized that the damn ship was coming directly at us, and was getting close, and we really panicked as the prospect of a thousand foot long ship weighing a hundred thousand tons crashing into us was terrifying, especially since it would completely crush our boat and be completely unnoticeable to them.
 I looked at the chart and I was not quite halfway across the channel so I quickly turned the boat around and beelined it back across.
 Now of course the freighter saw me - they have radar and crew on watch, and probably saw I could safely get out of their way, but when I changed direction, they were not expecting that and instantly sounded their booming horn, which sounded like the damn rapture with Gabriel blowing his supernatural trumpet announcing the end of mankind.
 They also powered up their search lights and shined them right on our boat so they could see us.
 Now I don’t know if the freighter turned, or slowed down, or what happened, but we were truly scared and shitting our pants, and just as I reached the edge of the channel the monstrosity passed us and revealed it’s gargantuan size - it looked like a floating city.
-We were literally shaking as it speeded past us, and felt like planktons watching a blue whale swim away.
+We were literally shaking as it lumbered past us and we felt like planktons watching a blue whale swim away.
 Despite all our years of sailing, all of our night passages, all of our encounters with freighters, I still made horrible mistakes, but thankfully didn’t have to pay the price.

 We got back on course and slowly motored toward our destination watching the hulking beast light up the sky, headed away from us.
 We were happy we scraped through that one and weren’t going to have to deliver Bella Blue to the new owners in small chunks.